iotifiedBigYus/mustapekka/diary.md

 Changes:
 - Made the start of the player acceleration constant as the minimum velocity until the quadratic curves becomes larger.
 - Cleaned up the camera code so that smart following can be implemented easier and removed system.lua
+- Created levels.lua where Benjamin can define the borders of levels